- Rust 96.3%

 ├── dns.rs # DNS from DHCP lease (/etc/resolv.conf)

-├── firewall.rs # nftables firewall and NAT
+├── firewall.rs # nftables firewall/NAT setup + query

 ├── mode.rs # Mode detection, bridge backend selection

-├── netlink.rs # IP/route/bridge configuration
+├── netlink.rs # IP/route/bridge management + query functions

-├── ovs.rs # OVS bridge management (feature-gated: ovs)
+├── ovs.rs # OVS bridge + OVSDB/OpenFlow queries (feature-gated: ovs)

 ├── probe.rs # Interface discovery, ARP probing